rozum-robotics/pulse-api/README.md

 where **v1**, **v2**, and **v3** (e.g., pulse-api==1.4.3) are version numbers as listed below in the compatibility table.

 **Note:** To install the underlying API (`pdhttp`), use:
-`pip install pdhttp --trusted-host pip.rozum.com -i https://pip.rozum.com/simple`
+`pip install pdhttp -i https://pip.rozum.com/simple`

 ### Software compatibility table